|

 At the end of Victoria line you can hop out of stuffy London life and into home of London’s most bustling neighbourhood — Brixton.

-The Afro-Caribbean hub (although now you’ll find a bit of everyone here) is hard to place to get bored.
 Whether you’re stuffing your face with the best with independent foodie finds in Brixton Village or vintage shopping til you drop in Pop Brixton, there’s always something to do.

 Like most of London, the area is quite gentrified now (which has its pros and cons) so expect a mix of gritty streets and high rises.
 Although it’s quite an urban area, you’ve got Brockwell Park nearby if you ever need some city quiet.

-Transport wise, it’s only 15 minutes from Oxford Circus on the Victoria Line, so great if you’re working in the West End.
-Expect to pay £650-£850 for a shared room, £1000-£1200 for a studio flat and £1500 and above for a 1 bedroom.
+Transport-wise, it’s only about 15 minutes from Oxford Circus on the Victoria Line, making it ideal if you’re working in the West End.
+Expect to pay around £800–£1,100 for a room in a shared flat, £1,400–£1,600 for a studio, and £1,900 and up for a one-bedroom flat in Brixton.

 Hoxton & Haggerston